semilin/genkey/README.md

 # genkey
 Note: genkey 1.2 is the last major version of genkey.
 It mostly consists of a cleaned up codebase with less bugs, so that its code can maybe be helpful for someone.
-I will no longer make any changes to the project, but pull requests are welcome.
+I will no longer make any significant changes to the project, but pull requests are welcome.
 See the Alternatives section.

 Genkey is a powerful tool for analyzing and creating keyboard layouts that was used to create [Semimak](https://semilin.github.io/pages/semimak.html).
 It features detailed analysis output, generation, customizable weighting, individual layout improvement, heatmap output, interactive analysis, and much more!